Habitat Gardening

 REDUCE LAWN

 This is one of the most important things suburban gardeners can do.
 Lawns are made up of non-native plants, and they offer almost no ecological value, and what’s more, they require lots of resources of fertilizer, water, and time.
 They produce air and water pollution from fertilizer, pesticides, and emissions from mowing and blowing.
-Lawn does have some function, as playground and walking surface, but we simply don’t need acres and acres of it.
-We need to change our expectations, our Victorian-era aesthetic that considered lawn an indicator of wealth, and instead use grass sparingly.

 Mow less often, no lower than 3½ inches, and mulch the clippings into the lawn.
-Irrigate only when you absolutely have to, and don’t use pesticides!
+Irrigate only when you absolutely have to, and don’t use pesticides.

 EMBRACE UNTIDINESS